-In my life, I have found that I am the most productive when I nurture my mind, body and spirit.
-This includes being physically active, eating healthfully, and practicing mindfulness.
-Most of us are familiar with what it means to be physically active and eat a nutritious diet, but mindfulness is not as well known.
+I’ll tell you something personal: in my life, I have found that I am the most productive when I nurture my mind, body, and spirit.
+This includes being physically active, eating nutritiously, and practicing mindfulness.
+Most of us are familiar with what it means to be physically active and eat a nutritious diet, but mindfulness is not as clear-cut despite its importance.
 Let’s take a minute to understand what mindfulness is and how it can impact our lives and businesses.

-“There are a lot of different ways to talk about mindfulness, but what it really means is awareness.
-It means being present now.”
+There are many interpretations of and ways to practice mindfulness, but I think I’ll borrow a simple but effective sentence from globally celebrated meditation teacher Jon Kabat-Zinn.
+He says, “There are a lot of different ways to talk about mindfulness, but what it really means is awareness — it means being present now.”

 Mindfulness is not a new concept, but its positive impact is becoming extremely evident.
-Case studies conducted by the American Institute of Health, the University of Massachusetts and Harvard University have found that practicing mindfulness actually improves all of the following:
+Case studies conducted by numerous institutes, including Harvard University, have found that practicing mindfulness actually improves all of the following:

-I definitely check my phone constantly throughout the day and it takes a conscious effort to focus on one thing at a time.
-While it is necessary to be accessible in today’s business word, it is also necessary to time to disconnect and focus on the here and now.
+I am not denying these stats: for better or worse, I check my phone constantly throughout the day!
+This means it takes a conscious effort to focus on one thing at a time.
+While it is necessary to be accessible in today’s business world, it is also vital to time to disconnect and focus on the here and now.

 “If you are a company leader who says employees should be encouraged to exercise, nobody looks at you funny,” Tan says.
 “The same thing is happening to meditation and mindfulness, because now that it’s become scientific, it has been demystified.
 It’s going to be seen as fitness for the mind.”